Knowledge Transfer Partnerships

 KTPs deliver significant increase in competitiveness and productivity for the business and centres around the businesses need.
 Innovate UK and other UK funding councils will fund up to 67% of the project costs for a KTP with the business supporting the rest and so it’s a cost-effective route to access new knowledge and resource.

 A typical KTP project runs for 12-36 months and has a lasting impact on the business, usually creating new capabilities and establishing new skills within their workforce.

 How it works:

-- The University (or ‘Knowledge Base’) provides expertise and the latest research to support the Associate
+The Knowledge Base (our University) provides expertise and the latest research to support the Associate.

 Serious Brands Limited – our Associate worked with Serious Brands to design & develop a Marketing Intelligence Customer Engagement system to predict customer behaviour and target service offerings accordingly.
 Academics with knowledge in Computing as well as Marketing supported this project.

-- The Pure H2O Company Limited - our Associate and experts in our Product Design department worked with Pure H2O to develop a newly designed and engineered water purification system that capitalises on the potential system and activities in the emerging domestic market for water purification systems.
+The Pure H2O Company Limited - our Associate and experts in our Product Design department worked with Pure H2O to develop a newly designed and engineered water purification system that capitalises on the potential system and activities in the emerging domestic market for water purification systems.